robind1/TB-pipeline-docs/docs/source/components.md

 ## Main Workflow
 **File:** `main.nf`
 The main workflow handles channel processing and parallel execution.
-It automatically detects input data types (Illumina, Nanopore, VCF, or Deeplex Excel Report) and routes them to the dedicated sub-workflows.
+It automatically detects input data types (Illumina, Nanopore, or pre-annotated VCF) and routes them to the dedicated sub-workflows.
 All inputs are processed concurrently.

 ## Nanopore (Long-Read) Workflow
 **File:** `nanopore.nf`